ajcr/ajcr.github.io/about.md

 permalink: /about/
 ---

-Internet researcher / data analyst interested in writing, mathematics and drawing.
+Things I like: writing, mathematics and drawing.